bildungsroman/ifandonlyif.io/README.md

 - PostgreSQL for the user and list database
 - VueJS frontend
 - Materialize CSS for style
+- Docker for containerization
-- Deploy on AWS Elastic Beanstalk
+- Deploy on AWS ECS

 **Potential users**: